Thanhtai1305/Quan_li_khach_san/README.md

 ## 📊 Future Improvements
 ### 🔄 UI/UX Enhancement

---Modernize the user interface with responsive design, better visuals.
+- Modernize the user interface with responsive design, better visuals.

 ### 🔒 Security Enhancements

---Implement user Authentication & Authorization.
+- Implement user Authentication & Authorization.

 ### 💾 Reporting Module

---Generate reports (e.g., occupancy, revenue) in PDF or Excel formats.
+- Generate reports (e.g., occupancy, revenue) in PDF or Excel formats.

 ### ☁️ Deployment

---Deploy the system to a server / cloud (if web-based) or package installer (if desktop) for distribution.
+- Deploy the system to a server / cloud (if web-based) or package installer (if desktop) for distribution.

 ### 📺 Demo / Screenshots

 ## 📝 License

-**This project is for educational purposes only.
+** This project is for educational purposes only.